Foster care: Cross-cultural adoption policies

 George Shanti, Nico Van Oudenhoven, and Rekha Wazir, co-authors of Foster Care Beyond the Crossroads: Lessons from an International Comparative Analysis, say that there are four types of Government foster care systems.
 The first one is that of developing countries.
 These countries do not have policies implemented to take care of the basic needs of these children and these children mostly receive assistance from relatives.
 The second system is that of former socialist governments.
 The historical context of these states has not allowed for the evolution of their foster care system.
 NGO's have urged them to evolve; however the traditional system of institutionalizing these children is still in place.
 Thirdly, liberal democracies do not have the support from its political system in order to take care of these children, even though they have the resources.
 Finally, social democracies are the most advanced governments in regards to their foster care system.
 These governments have a massive infrastructure, funding, and support system in order to help foster care children.

 Adoption

 Foster care adoption is a type of domestic adoption where the child is initially placed into a foster care system and is subsequently placed for adoption.

 Children may be placed into foster care for a variety of reasons; including, removal from the home by a governmental agency because of maltreatment.
+Removals must be sanctioned by a legal authority from the Juvenile Court, and regular reviews conducted.
 In some jurisdictions, adoptive parents are licensed as and technically considered foster parents while the adoption is being finalized.
-According to the U.S Department of Health and Human Services Children's Bureau, there were approximately 408,425 children in foster care in 2010.
+According to the U.S. Department of Health and Human Services Children's Bureau, there were approximately 408,425 children in foster care in 2010.
 Of those children, twenty-five percent had a goal of adoption.
 In 2015, 243,060 children exited foster care and twenty-two percent were adopted.
 Nationwide, there are more than one hundred thousand children in the U.S. foster care system waiting for permanent families.

+Adoptive parenting can have an impact on children, recent research has shown that warm adoptive parenting reduces internalizing and externalizing problems of the adoptive children over time.